melezhik/swat/README2.md

 - `-q -s` -  run tests in random and quite mode

-## Debugging

-set `swat_debug` environment variable to 1

 # Examples

-Look at ./examples directory - there are plenty of intersting examples here.
+Look at ./examples directory - there is plenty of intersting examples there.

 # AUTHOR